fpereiracalvo/fjv-modules/README.md

 # General

-Fjv.Modules is a library that offer a pattern to bind classes and methods that will be activated through program command-line argument read.
+Fjv.Modules is a library that offer a pattern to bind classes and methods that will be activated by command-line argument.

-You can put or remove parts easily changing the program behavior without dealing with complicated manual string/class binding.
+Just put or remove the attribute to change the command-line program behavior without dealing with complicated manual binding.

 # Getting started

 Install this library from NuGet https://www.nuget.org/packages/Fjv.Modules/ or download the code source from https://github.com/fpereiracalvo/fjv-modules.

+## Implementation
-Your class must be implement IModule interface.
-IModule interface has basic properties and methods neceseries to load and control execution of the module.
+The class must be implement IModule interface.
+IModule interface has thow methods neceseries to load the module.

 Bind your module class with Module attribte and give it a name, like the example below: